About us

 What does success look like?

-Generating profit resulting from the performance of our products in customers’ systems, and growing margin as we leverage scale and R&D investment across species.
+Profitability: generating profit resulting from the performance of our products in customers’ systems, and growing margin as we leverage scale and R&D investment across species.

 Monitors porcine profitability by unit.

-Bovine adjusted operating profit per dose
+Bovine operating profit per unit (£)

 Monitors bovine profitability per unit.